rootz491/GEU-BCA/IOT/readme.md

 # KEY-NOTES:
+## my thoughts on How UART work !?!!
     --> Rx is Reception meaning, UART is listrening for data, and after listening it.
 It will return it to micro-controler.

     --> Now in Micro-controller, Data is there, But if we want to use/print it somewhere, then we have to transmit it, that it, Tx.